 Tax Trails - Self-Employment Income

-The self-employment coverage and exemption rules also apply to Christian Science practitioners with respect to services performed in your capacity as a practitioner, and members of religious orders who have not taken a vow of poverty with respect to the exercise of duties required by your order.
+The self-employment coverage and exemption rules also apply to Christian Science practitioners with respect to services performed as a practitioner, and members of religious orders who have not taken a vow of poverty with respect to the exercise of duties required by your order.

 EXAMPLE OF COMMON LAW: You are a minister and a church hires and pays you to perform ministerial services.
 You are subject to its control and are an employee under the common law.
-Your wages are reported on Form W-2 (.pdf), Wage and Tax Statement, for income tax purposes, but no income tax or social security or Medicare taxes are withheld.
-Because you are treated as self-employed for social security and Medicare tax purposes, you must pay self-employment tax on those wages unless you request and receive an exemption from these taxes from the IRS.
-You can also request your church withhold income taxes from the wages they pay you.
+The church reports your wages on Form W-2 (.pdf), Wage and Tax Statement, for income tax purposes, but does not withhold income tax or Social Security or Medicare taxes.
+Because you are treated as self-employed for Social Security and Medicare tax purposes, you must pay self-employment tax on those wages unless you request and receive an exemption from these taxes from the IRS.
+You can also request that the church withhold income taxes from the wages they pay you.

 If you are not considered an employee under the common law, you will receive a Form 1099-MISC (.pdf), Miscellaneous Income, instead of a Form W-2, and report your income and expenses on Schedule C (Form 1040) (.pdf), Profit or Loss From Business.

 Whether you are an employee or self-employed under the common law, figure your self-employment tax on Schedule SE (Form 1040) (.pdf), Self-Employment Tax.